MicrosoftDocs/security/security-docs/ransomware/incident-response-playbook-dart-ransomware-approach.md

 - Are there any suspected compromised accounts that appear to be under active threat actor control?
 - Is there any evidence of active command and controls (C2s) in EDR, firewall, VPN, web proxy, and other logs?

-As part of assessing the current situation, you might need an Active Directory Domain Services (AD DS) domain controller that was not compromised, a recent backup of a domain controller, or a recent domain controller taken offline for maintenance or upgrades.
+To asses the situation, you might need an Active Directory Domain Services (AD DS) domain controller that wasn't compromised, a recent backup of a domain controller, or a recent domain controller taken offline for maintenance or upgrades.
 Also determine whether [multifactor authentication (MFA)](https://www.microsoft.com/security/business/identity-access-management/mfa-multi-factor-authentication/) was required for everyone in the company and if [Microsoft Entra ID](https://azure.microsoft.com/services/active-directory/) was used.

 ### Step 2: Identify the LOB apps that are unavailable due to the incident